 Strathbridge believes the combination of a top-down macro-economic outlook, with active portfolio construction and stock selection, results in a disciplined and consistent investment process that can be applied across various industries and countries.
-This structured investment approach facilitates active stock selection, covered call writing and the purchase of protective puts.
+This structured investment approach facilitates active long and short stock selection, and the purchase and selling of call and put options.